-Our Physical Therapist use video capture/playback to examine and study movement to better understand them and the movements that can cause injury.
+Our Physical Therapist use video movement analysis (capture/playback) to examine and study movement to better understand them and the movements that can cause injury.
 We can also compare and contrast healthy movement versus injured movement to guide the injured patient back to health.
 Slowing down an athlete’s movement can pinpoint areas that need rehabilitation or improper movement patterns that may evolve into other problems.

 How does it work?

 Our physical therapists will fully review your athletic and/ or medical history along with a detailed assessment of joint range of motion, muscle strength and balance reaction.
 The balance reaction assessment will be to determine how each link in the kinetic chain (foot, ankle, knee, hip, torso ….) interacts.
 A video recording will then be made of you walking and/or running.
 Next, The video is uploaded to motion analysis software which allows us to appreciate subtle movements that may be hindering your performance or creating an injury.

 If the movement problem is significant enough the physical therapist will take the time to allow you to recognize the movement fault and formulate a plan to correct it.
 This may involve:

 - Adjustments to running technique and/or gait pattern